 Beautiful street clock

-Huge stele in downtown Indianapolis visible from afar
+A huge stele in the center of Indianapolis is visible from afar

 Quality homes and lawns everywhere